Claude Analysis Workflow: Categorize Before You Conclude

 • Frame the decision in one sentence.
 “Should we hire X” — not “Help me think about X.”

-• List your initial hypothesis, even if rough.
-The model will help you stress-test it; it can’t help if you don’t have one.
+• Write your initial hypothesis, even if rough.
+The model stress-tests it; it can’t if you don’t have one.

 Step by step